 It’s official.
-We’re back from our latest road trip.
-And, quite frankly, I need a REAL vacation.
+We are back from our latest road trip.
+And, quite frankly, I need a real vacation now.

 Last year we took our first road trip with the kids and enthusiastically agreed to make this our yearly family tradition.
-So far we have kept our end of the deal (though there is always enough “I’m NEVER doing this EVER again” mumble to keep us guessing).
+So far we have kept our end of the deal though there is always enough “I’m NEVER doing this EVERRR again” mumble to keep us guessing.

 This year’s trip was a bit shorter than the last.
-My husband tried new things and decided not to quit his job this time around, so we only had 2.5 weeks to explore.
+My husband tried new things and decided not to quit his job this time around, so we only had mere 2.5 weeks to explore.
 It was a lot of fun nonetheless with minimal chaos thanks to following our simple family road tripping rules.

-We visited 4 national parks and monuments and whatever caught our eyes along the way, did some unexpected off-roading in a place where bears, wolverines, and Bigfoot kiss you good night, taught our kids what not to do in the middle of a storm by doing exactly what you’re NOT supposed to do because we ran out of better options, traced the steps of Ancestral Puebloans and found (and left) some amazing ancient artifacts, camped at every single destination (we ARE a bit nuts), climbed up mountains and sand dunes and waded in a snowmelt spring, explored cool water-worn slot canyons, got bluff-charged by mad territorial hummingbirds, did some stargazing under the rustling wings of clouds of bats, met new people, and just allowed ourselves to get engulfed in the molecules of raw nature that we miss so much here in the city.
+We visited 4 national parks and monuments and whatever caught our eyes along the way, did some unexpected off-roading in a place where wolverines and Bigfoot kiss you good night, traced the steps of Ancestral Puebloans and found (and left) some amazing ancient artifacts, camped at every single destination (we ARE a bit nuts), climbed up mountains and sand dunes and waded in a snowmelt spring, explored cool water-worn slot canyons, got bluff-charged by mad territorial hummingbirds, did some stargazing under the rustling wings of clouds of bats, met new people, and just allowed ourselves to get engulfed in the molecules of raw nature that we miss so much here in the city.

-We left with a neat stack of clean clothes and returned with a filthy pile five times larger and ten times heavier.
+We left for the trip with a neat stack of clean clothes and returned with a filthy pile five times larger and ten times heavier.

-So far I found in my girls’ pockets a plethora of small colorful rocks, granola bar crumbs and a few crackers (note to self: check pockets more often when camping in bear country), a bunch of cute feathers, a crushed robin’s eggshell, a few small sticks, something unidentifiable (don’t want to know), 1.5 dead forest ants (don’t ask), and 1 million used tissues and enough sand to create a private island in the middle of nowhere.
-I’m not finished yet though…
+So far I have found in my girls’ pockets a plethora of small colorful rocks, granola bar crumbs and a few crackers (mental note: check kids’ pockets more often when camping in bear country), a bunch of cute feathers, a crushed robin’s eggshell, a few small sticks, something unidentifiable, 1.5 dead forest ants (don’t ask), and enough sand to build a private island.
+I’m not finished yet.

-Both kids – freshly reunited with all of their long-forgotten toys – must play with everything at once.
+Both kids – freshly reunited with their long-forgotten toys – must play with everything at once.
 Because that is their job.

-Necklaces and trains, bracelets and cars, puzzle pieces, Lego bricks, dress up stuff and dolls and, of course, all of those annoying little odd things I swore I’d get rid of.
+Necklaces and trains, bracelets and cars, puzzle pieces, Lego bricks, dress up stuff and dolls and, of course, all those annoying odd little trinkets I swore I’d get rid of.
+Tomorrow.

-Just a half-day of fun later, the floor is no longer visible and I reluctantly resume my balancing act of trying not to kill myself when walking around the house.
+A half-day of fun later the floor is no longer visible, and I reluctantly resume my balancing act of trying not to kill myself when walking around the house.